-- Deliver proportionate risk management and corporate governance to ensure effective administration of the Office. - Fulfil statutory and legal obligations in relation to data protection and freedom of information. - Publish details of the Registrar's formal correspondence and meetings, statutory information notices, notices of intention to impose penalties (and their conclusion) summaries of investigations and a gifts and hospitality register. - Update Ministers on the work of the Office through business planning and financial reporting systems. - Report to Parliament as required. - Comply with the Memorandum of Understanding with the Cabinet Office and update by November 2024. - Operate the Office's financial management systems (including those operated for us by the Cabinet Office), to ensure proportionality, accuracy, effectiveness and value for money. - Ensure that Business Continuity Plans are understood and reviewed. - Work with our suppliers to monitor and maintain cyber security. - Start to explore whether and how Artificial Intelligence might support our work. - Support and encourage ORCL team learning and development with the Cabinet Office.
+- Deliver proportionate risk management and corporate governance to ensure effective administration of the Office. - Fulfil statutory obligations in relation to data protection and freedom of information. - Publish details of the Registrar's formal correspondence and meetings, statutory information notices, notices of intention to impose penalties (and their conclusion) summaries of investigations and a gifts and hospitality register. - Update Ministers on the work of the Office through business planning and financial reporting systems. - Report to Parliament as required. - Comply with the Memorandum of Understanding with the Cabinet Office. - Operate the Office's financial management systems (including those operated for us by the Cabinet Office), to ensure proportionality, accuracy, effectiveness and value for money. - Ensure that Business Continuity Plans are understood and reviewed. - Work with our suppliers to monitor and maintain cyber security. - Continue to explore whether and how Artificial Intelligence might support our work. - Support and encourage ORCL team learning and development with the Cabinet Office.

-Budget 2024 - 2025
+Budget 2025 - 2026

-Resource 2024 to 2025 budget 2023 to 2024 budget Registrar's fees and expenses £28,000 £30,000 Register and website £78,000 £61,000 Other costs (legal and enforcement, communication, travel, training) £60,000 £57,000 Audit fee £19,000 £11,000 Programme costs £185,000 £159,000 Seconded staff payroll costs £190,000 £178,000 Cabinet Office shared services (including finance, IT, accommodation) £38,000 £43,000 Resource expenditure financed by Grant in Aid from the Cabinet Office £413,000 £380,000 Income -£213,000 -£210,000 Resource Departmental Spending Limit (RDEL) £200,000 £170,000
+Resource 2025 to 2026 budget 2024 to 2025 budget Registrar's fees and expenses £28,000 £28,000 Register and website £67,000 £78,000 Other costs (legal and enforcement, communication, travel, training) £60,000 £60,000 Audit fee £25,000 £19,000 Programme costs £180,000 £185,000 Seconded staff payroll costs £190,000 £190,000 Cabinet Office shared services (including finance, IT, accommodation) £70,000 £38,000 Resource expenditure financed by Grant in Aid from the Cabinet Office £440,000 £413,000 Income -£240,000 -£213,000 Resource Departmental Spending Limit (RDEL) £200,000 £200,000